roachhd/notepad/_posts/2015-01-10-developing-for-chromecast.md

 options and make the decision that works best for you right now.

 An important note: The URL you give Google has to be the _exact_ location of your receiver app's index.html.
-If you were to clone this repo and upload it to your server (say `http://mydomain.com`) then the receiver would be located at `http://mydomain.com/receiver`.
+If you were to clone this repo and upload it to your server `http://mydomain.com` then the receiver would be located at `http://mydomain.com/receiver`.
 You would have to specify that as your URL when whitelisting.
 Alternatively, if you just dumped the receiver app at the root directory of your domain, meaning it would found at `http://mydomain.com`, then you would supply that URL.
 The way the process works now does not have any support for subdirectories.
 So you have to make sure you're specific.
-Also, if you rename the receiver app from `index.html` to anything else, you'll have to specify that in the URL (e.g. `http://mydomain.com/receiver/sweetapp.html`).
+Also, if you rename the receiver app from `index.html` to anything else, you'll have to specify that in the URL e.g. `http://mydomain.com/receiver/sweetapp.html`.

 Also, while you're waiting for this you might as well follow the second set of steps on that page and whitelist `localhost` in the Chromecast extension.